The ambitious plan to publicly track every new garment we buy

 Thanks to the fact that this technology is already becoming common across the industry, brands, manufacturers, and retailers already have the scanners necessary to read the CircularID tags.
 Theoretically, even consumers could scan their own garments to access this information if they had access to a scanner.
 In the future, it might be possible to scan a shirt using your smartphone to learn about where it was made.

 It will likely take several years for brands to start rolling out CircularID-embedded products, but connecting every garment will ultimately generate valuable information about the origins and and composition of our clothing.
-All of that data will be stored in a massive open and public database, which will go live in November of 2019.
+All of that data will be stored in a massive database, which will go live in November of 2019.
+This protocol will be open and a public standard for the industry that all brands and retailers can adopt.
+(However, specific product data that is put into the system may not always be public: Brands can choose to keep some data private, if necessary.)

 Right now, Connect Fashion is working on the standard that will determine exactly what information brands will be required to share about their products through the database.
 But Franck says that brands have an incentive to be honest about these details, because much of it could help them in the end by allowing them to recapture materials from recycling, repair or authenticate products more easily, and track what happens to products once they have be sold.
 Still, how Connect Fashion will enforce these standards is an open question.
 Some day, it’s possible that governments may try to regulate how fashion brands report about the materials they use, much like how they regulate manufacturers of plastic goods and require them to report whether they’re recyclable.